 Observers find cetaceans by scanning through the big-eyes, looking for anything that looks different from water and whitecaps.
 Sometimes, the observer will see the animals right away, especially if they are in large groups or very active at the surface.
 Other times, the observers see a splash or a group of birds or fish that alerts them to the presence of cetaceans.
 Whatever the "cue," once the group is spotted, we collect the data necessary to make abundance estimates.
 We often take the opportunity to collect photographs and tissue samples from some groups, either from the ship itself or from a small boat launched from the ship.
 Photographs of the animals allow us to track individuals using identifying marks on the dorsal fin, tail flukes, or body.
 We use tissue samples for genetic analysis to determine the sex of an animal and the population to which it belongs.
 We also use them to understand disease, identify contaminants that accumulate in the animal's blubber, and determine pregnancy.
 Occasionally, we deploy satellite tags on a handful of animals to track how the species move over a longer period than we can observe from the ship.
 The satellite tags last for many months and help us to understand population range and migration.

-Passive Acoustic Surveys
+Towed Passive Acoustic Surveys

-Why use passive acoustic monitoring?
+Why use towed passive acoustic monitoring?

-Sound travels much further in water than light, and cetaceans commonly use sound rather than vision to communicate with each other and to find food.
+Sound travels much farther in water than light, and cetaceans commonly use sound rather than vision to communicate with each other and to find food.
 Just as cetaceans listen for each other and for their prey, we can listen for their sounds to locate groups of whales and dolphins.
 Some cetaceans exhibit cryptic behavior and can be very sneaky, avoiding the boats and ships that we use to study them.
 Poor weather and rough seas can also make it difficult for the visual team to observe animals from the ship, but the acoustics team can still detect animal sounds in rough conditions.
 The act of quietly listening for marine mammal sounds is known as passive acoustic monitoring.
 By monitoring the ocean for cetacean sounds, the acoustics team can locate and track animals, including some that might otherwise go unseen by the visual team.

-How does passive acoustic monitoring work?
+How does towed array acoustic monitoring work?